-My new book, Algorithms Unlocked, is out!
-The Amazon site for
+My newest book is Algorithms Unlocked.
+The Amazon site for the

 and the MIT Press site is here.